Database schema

 idcode

-(number): the JTAG IDCODE of the chipfbs
+(number): the JTAG IDCODE of the chip -

 (map from string to number): describes the I/O pads available on the chip.
 The keys are of the form"IOB_{fb_idx}_{mc_idx}"